adelphi-ed-tech/au-courses/courses/open-ed.md

 * [Google+](http://plus.google.com) has a
-Hangout feature that has a robust multi-person video chat, which also supports screen sharing, document editing, and other advanced features.You need to set up your profile on G+, google's social networking site, even if you just want the hangouts.
+Hangout feature that has a robust multi-person video chat, which also supports screen sharing, document editing, and other advanced features.
+You need to set up your profile on G+, google's social networking site, even if you just want the hangouts, but it will be linked to your Adelphi ID/gmail account.

 Schedule, format, & session leaders